aaronjridley/GITM/README.md

 you would need 20 blocks (9 x 20 = 180 cells) in latitude and 8 blocks
 (9 x 8 = 72 cells) in longitude.
 You need a total of 160 processors for this simulation.
 You can change the UAM.in file for these number of cells.
-(To get a simple 5 deg x 5 deg resolution, you need 4 blocks in lat and 8 blocks in longitude, or 32 processors.
+To get a simple 5 deg x 5 deg resolution, you need 4 blocks in lat and 8 blocks in longitude, or 32 processors.
 If you have fewer processors, you can change the src/ModSize.f90 code and adjust the number of cells in each block to compensate.
-For example, you have 8 processors, so you can adjust ModSize.f90 to have 18 cells in lat and lon, then ask for 2 (lat) x 4 (lon) blocks.)
+For example, you have 8 processors, so you can adjust ModSize.f90 to have 18 cells in lat and lon, then ask for 2 (lat) x 4 (lon) blocks to get 5 deg x 5 deg resolution.